 This section links to free web site having data on dispersal of the source material.
 As these data often do not refer to the allergenic molecule or to a single species, much of the data are reported for families.

-This section describes which part of the source organism releases the allergenic material.
-A single allergenic molecule may be present in different tissues.
+This section describes which part of the source organism releases the molecules.
+A single molecule may be present in different tissues.

 - Routes of Exposure